FederatedAI/FATE/fate_flow/README.md

 - Use **Sqlite** as database, db file is fate_flow_sqlite.db on the FATE-Flow root directory.
 - Use in-process queue as job queue.
 - Multi-Party communication loop back.
-- But can not use FATE-Board because it doesn't support sqlite!
-In the next version board will support sqlite.